-- In a student residence, or other institutional facility; - In a hospital or emergency shelter; - In a hotel, or other temporary accommodation; - In accommodations where you are sharing a kitchen or bathroom with the landlord or a member of their immediate family; - In jail.
+- In a student residence, or other institutional facility; - In a hospital or emergency shelter; - In a hotel, or other temporary accommodation (i.e. Airbnb); - In accommodations where you are sharing a kitchen or bathroom with the landlord or a member of their immediate family; - In jail.